danielwarddev/MoqItIsEquivalentTo/README.md

 # MoqItIsEquivalentTo

 This is the example project for the following post: [Using Moq to verify that an object or list was passed to a method](https://daninacan.com/using-moq-to-verify-that-an-object-or-list-was-passed-to-a-method/).
-Please feel free to leave questions and comments on that post.
+Please feel free to leave any questions and comments on that post.